Overview – Reset Group Policy in Windows

-Before we proceed further, If your device is connected to an Active Directory or a corporate network, then these methods will not apply since the Network Administrator is responsible to control these settings.
+Before we proceed further, if your device is connected to an Active Directory or a corporate network, then these methods will not apply since the Network Administrator is responsible to control these settings.

-Step #1: Search for the “Command Prompt” in the Start menu and run it as an administrator.
+Step 1: In the Start menu, search for Command Prompt and run it as an administrator.

-RD /S /Q “%WinDir%\System32\GroupPolicyUsers” to reset Group Policy User Configurations and then type:
+RD /S /Q “%WinDir%\System32\GroupPolicyUsers” and then type:

 RD /S /Q “%WinDir%\System32\GroupPolicy” to reset Group Policy.

 Also, you can run both the command at once using the command below:

 RD /S /Q “%WinDir%\System32\GroupPolicyUsers” && RD /S /Q “%WinDir%\System32\GroupPolicy”.

 Here, “&&” is an operator used to separate both the commands.